peterboyer/esresult/README.md

     // yuck: need to define custom error sub-classes at all if (e instanceof NotFoundError) return undefined;

-    // yuck: unable to pass in the error itself, unless custom if (...) throw new FooError("Unable to get user.");
+    // yuck: unable to chain in e, unless custom error class if (...) throw new FooError("Unable to get user.");

-    // yuck: let foo's caller to suffer try/catch hell instead throw e;
+    // yuck: now foo's caller is to suffer try/catch hell throw e;
   }